dylanaraps/pure-bash-bible/README.md

 Stick to POSIX regex features if aiming for compatibility.

 **CAVEAT**: This example only prints the first matching group.
-When using multiple capture groups some modification will be needed.
+When using multiple capture groups some modification is needed.

 **Example Function:**